GeoNet/fits/README.md

 ## Development

-Requires Go 1.2.1 or newer (for db.SetMaxOpenConns(n)).
-Requires Go 1.3 or newer (for http.Client.Timeout).
+Requires Go 1.3 or newer.

 ### Dependencies and Compilation